spaceship-prompt/spaceship-prompt/docs/faq.zh.md

 ## What's the weird character in front of a section?

 This is not an issue with Spaceship prompt.
+This is not an issue with Spaceship prompt.
 Spaceship uses Unicode symbols to represent `SPACESHIP_*_SYMBOL` in sections.
-To solve this problem:
+To solve this problem: To solve this problem:

 - Verify your terminal emulator support Unicode characters with this command:
   ```zsh